-In accordance with the terms of our amended & restated certificate of incorporation and amended & restated bylaws, which will become effective immediately prior to and upon the completion of the offering, respectively, our board of directors will be elected annually to a three-year term.
+In accordance with the terms of our amended & restated certificate of incorporation and amended & restated bylaws, our board of directors will be elected annually to a three-year term.

 The authorized size of our board of directors is currently five members.
 The authorized number of directors may be changed only by resolution of our board of directors.